KilledByAPixel/OS13k/README.md

 - The goal is to fit as much as possible into 13 kilobytes so everything must be small and clean
 - For inclusion in the JS13k build, programs need be around 100-500 bytes when minified
 - *Always remember, this will be zipped!
 Don't over golf your code.*
-- There is less overhead for common functions calls and html tags
+- There is less overhead for common functions calls and html tags then program logic
 - Try to limit your use of non repeated text strings, those compresses the worst, use emojis where possible
-- Don't compress your code in any way, let zip do the work for you
+- Don't compress your code in any way, let zip do the work for us
-- Dweets and Shadertoys are great for making programs with reduced setup cost
+- Dweets and Shadertoys are great for making programs with smaller setup
 - You do not need charset=utf-8, it will be applied automatically
 - For the OS13k core system we are using [Google Closer](https://closure-compiler.appspot.com/home) and [Terser](https://xem.github.io/terser-online)
-- We will pack everything together into one giant html file before zipping to save space
+- For JS13k we will pack everything together into one giant html file before zipping to save space

 ### Games
 - *JS13k is a game development competition, so we need to focus on games and fun apps*
 - Don't put music in your games, music will be handled by music specific programs
-- Use local storage to save your game's data (prefix keys with OS13kYourProgramName)
+- Use local storage to save your game's data (prefix keys with OS13kProgramName)
 - Use JS13k features like trophies, seeded sound effects, and speech to enrich your games
 - To add sounds with little space, use seeded sounds with a tiny function call OS13k.PlaySeed(seed)
 - Dweets and Shaders are the smallest way to make games, check out Lava Rush for a shader example

 ### Apps
-- Interaction between apps is one of the key ways we can make this interesting
+- Apps that complement each other is one of the key ways we can make this interesting
 - Keep text short and essential, try using emojis instead
 - Apps that are creative or fun to use are are ideal
 - Design your app well and let players have fun figuring out how to use it